The 2019 Brian Chambers award

-In 2018 the award attracted a record number of entries, as its profile and status start to grow and be recognised.
-Entries were received from Argentina, Australia, Belgium, Denmark, Germany, India, Iran, Mexico, New Zealand, Pakistan, Spain, Switzerland, Turkey, Uruguay, the UK, the USA and Zimbabwe.
-Overall, researchers from 26 countries have now entered the award.
-It was very pleasing that several of the finalists were able to come to the conference.
+In 2019 the award attracted another excellent selection of varied and high quality entries.
+Entries were received from Argentina, Australia, Denmark, Germany, India, Israel, Italy, Morocco, New Zealand, Nigeria, Pakistan, Spain, and the UK.
+Overall, researchers from 28 countries have now entered the award.
+It was again pleasing that several of the finalists were able to come to the conference.

-A short interview with Klara about her research has been recorded.
+A short interview with Chandnee about her research has been recorded.
 To hear it, click on the small white ‘play’ triangle in the middle of the new screen that will appear.

-A short interview with Linxi about his research has been recorded.
+A short interview with Cheah Zhong Xiang about his research has been recorded.

-An interview with Bradley about her research has been recorded and can be listened to here.
+A short interview with Renske about her research has been recorded.

 Brian Chambers award